Skip to main content

 Some homes have lost value because of weather and storm damage.
 This means rates set for some properties may not reflect their current value.

-We will provide rates relief for uninhabitable properties until we update property rating values to reflect the damage caused by the storms.
+We will provide rates relief for uninhabitable properties until we update property rating values for the 2025/2026 year to reflect the damage caused by the storms.

 On 27 July the Governing Body agreed to provide a 100 per cent rates remission for 2023/2024 for properties that are uninhabitable as a result of recent severe weather events.